Updated: April 25, 2017

-Sorry - we are no longer accepting applications for 2013-14.
+We are no longer accepting applications for the 2017-18 season.

-Overview: We will continue to evaluate population dynamics of Adélie Penguins at 4 colonies on or near
+Overview: We will continue to evaluate population dynamics of Adélie Penguins at 2 colonies on

 , southern Ross Island , Ross Sea Antarctica.
 We collect data on many aspects of the species' breeding and wintering ecology - including foraging effort (using time depth recorders and satellite transmitters), meal-sizes and trip durations (automated PIT-tag readers with scales), chick condition, diet, reproductive success, adult and juvenile survivorship - with the objective of increasing our understanding of population structuring of this and other species through time.
 Why are some colonies bigger than others, why do they occur where they do, what sort of environmental changes impact populations the most, and what is “normal” variability?
 The project is described in more detail here.

-Timing: Fieldwork begins approx Nov 15 and ends approx Feb 5.
+Timing: Position begins approx Oct 12 2017 and ends approx Feb 5 2018.
 Mandatory health and dental clearance (required by NSF) at least 8 weeks prior to departure.Role of Interns: Interns participate in all aspects of fieldwork and field-logistics, with guidance provided by senior staff on site.
 Most hours are spent searching for banded (known-age) penguins and recording nesting status, tasks requiring high levels of patience.
 Eyestrain is a concern as you will spend up to 8 hours per day reading bands through binoculars in very bright lighting conditions.
 Data work is also intensive - all data are digitized and proofed as they are collected.
 Interns will be encouraged to participate in some aspects of writing or analyses.

 .
 Temperatures range from -, with intermittent severe windstorms.
 New ZealandCompensation: all intern expenses related to the project will be reimbursed.
 Flights from any US airport to and hotel accommodations during transit are covered.
 Essential cold-weather clothing and related gear provided by NSF.
 New Zealand

-How to apply: Submit short resumé, 3 references, and cover letter explaining how working on this project is relevant to your career objectives to: Grant Ballard: gballard 'at' pointblue 'dot' org.
-Applications due by March 31, 2014.
+How to apply: Submit short resumé, 3 references (names, titles, emails), and cover letter to: Annie Schmidt: aschmidt 'at' pointblue 'dot' org.
+Cover letter should highlight any wilderness or remote field experience and explain how working on this project is relevant to your career objectives.
+Applications due by April 15.